-Meet the qualification requirements for registration, which includes a sound knowledge of Australian migration law and procedures (for initial registration) and ongoing professional development activities (for subsequent registration);be of good character; and abide by the Migration Agents Code of Conduct which they are required to display in their offices (the Code of Conduct sets out in detail the professional and ethical standards that a Registered Migration Agent must adhere to, and has legal force as set out in Schedule 2 of Regulation 8 of the Migration Agent’s Regulations 1998).
+Meet the qualification requirements for registration, which includes: A sound knowledge of Australian migration law and procedures (for initial registration) and ongoing professional development activities (for subsequent registration).
+Be of good character.
+A bide by the Migration Agents Code of Conduct which they are required to display in their offices (the Code of Conduct sets out in detail the professional and ethical standards that a Registered Migration Agent must adhere to, and has legal force as set out in Schedule 2 of Regulation 8 of the Migration Agent’s Regulations 1998).

 If you discover that the person who has given you Immigration advice and assistance is unregistered, you should immediately contact the Department of Immigration and Citizenship (DIAC) in your capital city in person or by telephone on 131 881.